FREE SHIPPING ON ORDERS OVER $150

 Here is our easy remedy:

-1. If your nails are not super thin then use CND’s Girlfriend Buffer to very lightly buff away some of the white chalky appearance.
-Use all sides of the buffer to help seal the nail surface.
+1. If your nails are not already thin and fragile then use CND’s Koala Buffer to very lightly buff away some of the white chalky appearance.
+Use very sparingly - do not try to get rid of all chalky appearance as it will thin and damage the nails even more.

 Please note - if you are not sure if your keratin granulation has progressed to a nail fungus then visit a professional.
 These two conditions can look very similar.
 With a fungus the nail can also be cracked, thickened, lifting from your nail plate and or flaking.